Upgrade of Super-Kamiokande with Gadolinium: INTRODUCTION

-Since then, a lot has happened.
-Studies progressed.
-Vital pieces of equipment were invented and continually improved.
-More people (and nations) got involved.
 After investigating the use of gadolinium chloride and gadolinium nitrate as our Gd-containing solute, we settled on gadolinium sulfate as the best possible compound for use in Super-K due to its combination of high solubility and high transparency coupled with low reactivity with detector components.
 The year 2009 saw the funding and construction of EGADS [\underline{E}valuating \underline{G}adolinium's \underline{A}ction on \underline{D}etector \underline{S}ystems], a dedicated, large-scale test facility for gadolinium R\&D~\cite{egads:2020}.
 This new underground laboratory was built in the Mozumi mine explicitly to demonstrate that the loading of Super-Kamiokande would be safe and effective (see Section 3).

 After a major in-tank refurbishment in 2018/9 (see Section 4) and a campaign to produce tons of the world's most radio-pure gadolinium sulfate~\cite{Hosokawa:2023} (see Section 5), in 2020, some eighteen years after the idea was first presented, the first gadolinium was successfully added to Super-Kamiokande~\cite{1stload:2022}, with a second loading to increase the concentration of dissolved Gd$^{3+}$ ions taking place in 2022~\cite{2ndload:2024} (see Section 6).